Bike Chains, Part 6

 The reasoning for this is less clear, but certain materials have improved, manufacturing processes have become refined, and new low-friction coatings have been added.
 Similarly, the chain designs themselves have changed, and where 8- and even 9-speed chains would see the inner links turn solely on the connecting pins, newer chains typically see these forces shared across the pins and specifically stamped plates, too.

-Dave Rome, CyclingTips, 2019, Finding the Best Bicycle Chain
+Dave Rome, CyclingTips, 2019, Finding the Best Bicycle Chain 1Note – defunct link

-In an interview with Global Cycling Network tech journalist/presenter Alex Paton “They Don’t want your chain to last this long” in March 2024, Adam Kerin diffentiated some SRAM chains as better value than other SRAM chains on the basis of SRAM’s “hard chrome” treatment of chain components (which seems to be the use of chromium alloy steel plating on some chain surfaces).
+In an interview with Global Cycling Network tech journalist/presenter Alex Paton “They Don’t want your chain to last this long” in March 2024, Adam Kerin diffentiated some SRAM chains as better value than other chains on the basis of SRAM’s “hard chrome” treatment of chain components (which seems to be the use of chromium alloy steel plating on some chain surfaces) on those chains.
+Durable chains, compatible with modern drive trains and cassettes cost more.

+Durable chains are not available from all manufacturers, or to all purchasers and riders in the markets of the world.
 Buyers and riders have lighter, thinner bushingless chains that are more vulnerable to wear.
 Light and thin can be cheap or expensive.
 Durable is more expensive.
 Modern chains have associated costs.

 Data, Records

-A rider should know when a chain was installed or lubed last, and the distances the bike has travelled.
-A cycling computer has trip odometer.
+A rider should know when a chain was installed or lubed last, and the distances the bike has traveled.
+A cycling computer has a trip odometer.
 Keeping trip records in the device or an app requires tinkering with the device and the settings – and turning the device on.
 The rider may store trip data in an app that stores it in the cloud, or in spreadsheet or chart or table, or in a notebook.

 ZFC posted bar graphs of the durability test results in a “News” item in 2022.
 Some of the results are explained in CyclingTips Finding the Best Bicycle Chain article, which adds to the ZFC results: